plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Encounters/Actions/Attacking/Making An Attack.md

 ### Melee Attacks

+If you make a *Melee Attack* against a creature outside of the range of the *Attack*, the *Attack* misses and does not apply any effects to the target.

 **Unarmed Melee Attacks.** You add your Strength modifier to the `d20` roll.

 **Melee Weapon Attacks.** You add your Strength modifier to the `d20` roll.